Part 1 – The Parties & Glossary of terms

 Part 11 – Speed Reels & Trailer Reels

 a) Don’t put your name at the head of the actual video as we believe it is not needed and is an out dated system.
 Your name is on the final proof file, Youtube Video title and anywhere else the video is hosted such as on your actor profiles which also feature your name.
 We will be happily to include your name at the end of the showreel piece.
-(Speed Reels and Trailer Reels only.)
+(Speed Reels and Trailer Reels only.
+This does not apply to individual scenes.)

 b) Always keep the path of time pointing forward so don’t go back and fourth between the same pieces.
 Finish one piece, move to the next.
 Returning to the same scene or series/style is precisely the point where the video gets turned off because there is nothing new to see (or presumably).